primer/behaviors/.changeset/real-ties-happen.md

 '@primer/behaviors': minor
 ---

-FocusZone: Add setting `activeOnHover` which provides a configurable setting to disable selection on mouse hover
+FocusZone: Add setting `ignoreHoverEvents` which provides a configurable setting to disable selection on mouse hover